nestybox/sysbox/docs/quickstart/dind.md

 can deploy an inner container (busybox) without problem.

-The Sysbox runtime allows you to do this easily and securely (no complex Docker run commands, no unsecure Docker privileged containers!).
+The Sysbox runtime allows you to do this easily and securely (no complex Docker run commands, no insecure Docker privileged containers!).

 ## Deploy a System Container with Systemd, sshd, and Docker inside